nextauthjs/next-auth/.github/ISSUE_TEMPLATE/feature_request.md

 }
 ```

-Take time thinking what you want to say and helps us understand your proposal making sure that this description contains:
+Take time thinking what you want to say and help us understand your proposal making sure that this description contains:

 - **purpose of the feature**
 - **potential problems**